Lay3rLabs/telegram-payments/docs/Telegram.md

 #### The flow is as follows:

+Receive Flow:

 1. A user messages the "Messenger Bot" in private chat (link to start can be provided via QR code)
+2. The "Messenger Bot" creates an invite link to a group containing itself and all the operator bots
+3. The user joins the group via the invite link
+4. The "Messenger Bot" greets the user in the group, asking them to type `/receive <addr>`
+5. User onboards with `/receive` which is processed by the "Operator Bots" (See payment flow step 2)
+6. The operator bots also transfer any unclaimed funds to users when they enter receive (happens automatically in the CW contract)

+Funding Flow:

+1. "Messenger Bot" prompts the user with a link for the mini-app funding registration.
+Something like `https://t.me/botusername?startapp` from [Mini App Docs](https://core.telegram.org/bots/webapps#launching-the-main-mini-app)
 2. The "Messenger Bot" onboards the user via the mini-app, where they connect their wallet and send a dual-message transaction:
   a.
 Authz grant for payments
   b.
 Registration message to link their Telegram handle to their blockchain address

-3. The "Messenger Bot" creates an invite link to a group containing itself and all the operator bots
-4. The user joins the group via the invite link
+Payment Flow:

-5. The user sends payment commands in the group (e.g. /send @recipient 10 NTRN)
+1. The user sends payment commands in the group (e.g. /send @recipient 10 NTRN)
-6. All operators read the messages in the group and process them accordingly.
+2. All operators read the messages in the group and process them accordingly.
   a.
 This is via WAVS components and their individual bot keys
   b.
 Ultimately signatures are aggregated and sent to the service handler contract
   c.
 If a user is registered (i.e. in the group), payment is transferred, otherwise it's set aside for claim

-7. The operator bots also transfer any unclaimed funds to users when they join the group
+**Questions**: Can we use command menus like /help in the group chat?
+Do you need to mention the bot?
+Does the bot read everything?
+If I start typing `/s` do I get inline help like in the DM chat?

 However, there is one major problem: